Quyana Prepaid Mastercard® Cardholder Agreement

 12. Your Obligation for Negative Balance Transactions.
 Each time you initiate a Card transaction, you authorize us to reduce the funds available in your Card Account by the amount of the transaction and all associated fees.
 You are not allowed to exceed the available amount in your Card Account through an individual transaction or a series of transactions (creating a “negative balance”).
 Nevertheless, if any transactions cause the balance in your Card Account to go negative, including any purchase transactions where the retailer or merchant does not request authorization, you shall remain fully liable to us for the amount of any negative balance and any corresponding transaction fees.
 You may also be liable for any related Insufficient Funds/NSF Fee(s) as set forth in the accompanying “Schedule of Fees and Charges (Schedule A).”
 We reserve the right to bill you for any negative balance or to recoup such negative balance from any other Card we have issued to you.
 You agree to pay us promptly for the negative balance and any related fees.
 We also reserve the right to cancel your Card if you create one or more negative balances with your Card.

 13. Business Days.
-Our business days are Monday through Friday, excluding federal and legal banking holidays in the State of New York.
+Our business days are Monday through Friday, excluding federal and legal banking holidays in the State of New York, from 9:00AM to 5:00PM ET.

 When you use your Card at certain restaurants and service-oriented merchants, there may be an additional 20% (or more) added to the authorization to cover any tip you may leave on the purchase.
 If this occurs, and your total bill, after adding in the additional 20% (or more), exceeds the amount available on your Card, your transactions may be declined.
 Accordingly, you should ensure that your Card has an available balance that is 20% (or more) greater than your total bill before using your Card.

 16. Preauthorized Credits.
-If you have arranged to have direct deposits made to your Card Account at least once every 60 days from the same person or company and you do not receive a receipt/statement (or paystub), you can call the number on the back of your Card or 800-961-8253 to find out whether or not the deposit was made, or go to go.cardportal.us.
+If you have arranged to have direct deposits made to your Card Account at least once every 60 days from the same person or company and you do not receive a receipt/statement (or paystub), you can view deposits and other transactionsat go.cardportal.us, or call the number on the back of your Card at 800-961-8253 to find out whether or not the deposit was made.

 17. Returns and Refunds.
 If you are entitled to a refund for any reason for goods or services obtained with your Card, you agree to accept credits to your Card Account for such refunds.
 You are not entitled to a check refund unless your Card has been closed.
 The amounts credited to your Card for refunds may not be available for up to five days from the date the refund transaction occurs.